tesla-local-control/tesla_ble_mqtt_docker/INSTALL-WITH-DOCKERFILE.md

 # Deploy using Dockerfile #
 ## Deploy using Dockerfile via Command Line ##
 This is for those who can't (or don't want to) use the pre-built images from Dockerhub.
 For example you may have an architecture for which there is no image on Dockerhub
-1. Build the image from the command line `docker build -t tesla_ble_mqtt:latest https://github.com/tesla-local-control/tesla_ble_mqtt_docker.git`.
+i.
+Build the image from the command line `docker build -t tesla_ble_mqtt:latest https://github.com/tesla-local-control/tesla_ble_mqtt_docker.git`.
 Note this can take some time on slower machines, e.g. 65mins+ on a RPi1b.
 The output will look something like this:
 ```
 [+] Building 3977.9s (18/18) FINISHED                                                                                                       docker:default
  => CACHED [internal] load git source https://github.com/tesla-local-control/tesla_ble_mqtt_docker.git                                                3.5s